mkemateum/RbRealMateum/README.md

    - About the Game
    -   TK

-2. How To Play
+2. Gameplay
+   - Rules
    - How To Play
-   - Rules

 3. Demonstration Game
    - TK